 Mock meats have been around a long time, although they're growing in popularity.
 Veggie burgers take the place of beef, and there are infamous soy-based products like Tofurkey.
 But imitation crab meat isn't technically a mock seafood, because the main ingredient is actually fish.

 Surimi, which is Japanese for "ground fish," is bits of fish blended together to form a paste.
-According to The Japan Times, "surimi has been used in Japan for over 800 years in the form of kamaboko, a kind of seafood log that can be produced in various shapes and colors, which is sliced and most commonly added to soups."
+According to The Japan Times, "Surimi has been used in Japan for over 800 years in the form of kamaboko, a kind of seafood log that can be produced in various shapes and colors, which is sliced and most commonly added to soups."

-Here's a fun fact: Surimi is made here in the United States.
+Here's a fun fact: Surimi seafood is made here in the United States.
 Although imitation crab was being imported from Japan and was becoming popular with consumers, there wasn't a welcoming atmosphere for producing surimi products domestically until the 80s, says Alaska Pubic Media.
-But with the collapse of a king crab fishery in Kodiak, food suppliers were looking for an alternative and Alaska fisheries catch a lot of Alaskan pollock which, as it turns out, is the perfect fish to make imitation crab.
+But with the collapse of a king crab fishery in Kodiak, food suppliers were looking for an alternative and Alaska fisheries catch a lot of Alaskan pollock which, as it turns out, is the perfect fish to make imitation crab with.